Gitoffthelawn/gummy/README.md

 CLI screen manager for X11 that allows automatic and manual brightness/temperature adjustments, via backlight (currently only for embedded displays) and gamma.
 Multiple monitors are supported.

-Automatic screen brightness is based on screen contents.
-Possibly in the future I'll add support for ambient light sensors.
+Automatic brightness is based on screen contents.
+Support for ambient light sensors is planned.

 Disclaimer: this program is still in development!
 You are welcome and encouraged to submit bug reports, suggestions and pull requests.